 - our legitimate interest – we need to retain the data in order to establish, exercise or defend our legal rights and to verify compliance with our internal processes.

-In most cases we retain job applicants’ data for 1 year from the date on which the position for which the candidate applied is closed or from the date the unsuccessful candidate is sent notification (whichever is earliest).
+In most cases we retain job applicants’ data for 6 months from the date on which the recruiting campaign for the position to which the candidate applied is closed.

 You have a number of legal rights in relation to the personal data that we hold about you and you can exercise your rights by contacting firstname.lastname@example.org.